 In 2021, together with our Armenian partners, the Center for Community Mobilization and Support (CCMS) and EcoLur continued to map pollution in the Armenian regions of Tumanyan and Stepanavan, an activity which was been going on since 2018.
-In a comprehensive study covering a period of four years, we followed in particular the presence of heavy metals and persistent organic pollutants.
+In a comprehensive study covering four years, we followed, in particular, the presence of heavy metals and persistent organic pollutants.
 We analyzed not only environmental samples such as soil, dust, or foodstuffs but also urine and hair samples taken directly from residents in the local community.

 In addition to monitoring the levels of pollutants in the environment and the organisms of the locals, we were also interested in how they themselves perceive the connection between the state of the environment and their health.
 We asked them about this through a questionnaire survey.
 In both studies, particularly worrying results were found in the group of children and adolescents under 18 years.
 In this group, the presence of heavy metals was found at higher levels, and at the same time, cardiovascular diseases or digestive problems were frequently found, which may be associated with environmental contamination.

-“We communicate with local institutions on the basis of hard data, which we use to present our proposals for improving the situation in the region.
+“We communicate with local institutions based on hard data, which we use to present our proposals for improving the situation in the region.
 We would like to continue to use the experience we have gained in the mining regions of Lori province in Armenia with field surveys and awareness campaigns.
-Therefore, we have decided to expand our activities to new locations, namely in Kotayk and Aragatsotn provinces.
-This is because these local communities face similar problems but lack the knowledge and tools to enforce their right to a clean and healthy environment,” is how the future plans project coordinator for Arnika, Valeriya Grechko, outlines the situation.
+Therefore, we have decided to expand our activities to new locations in Kotayk, Aragatsotn, and Gegharkunik provinces.
+This is because these local communities face similar problems but lack the knowledge and tools to enforce their right to a clean and healthy environment,” is how the plans project coordinator for Arnika, Valeriya Grechko, outlines the situation.